 Ipanema Beach is located in Rio de Janeiro's Zona Sul (the south zone) and became famous around the world after Antonio Carlos Jobim and Vinicius de Moraes released their hit song, "The Girl from Ipanema" ("Garota de Ipanema").
 Though adjacent to Copacabana Beach, Ipanema Beach has a character of its own.
 Known for its elegance and social qualities, the area around the beach is easy to navigate because the streets are organized according to a grid.
 You can go to Ipanema Beach to enjoy the water, or you can stay away from the crowds by booking a cruise on one of the Jangadas or sailboats, or by trying your hand at para sailing.
 There are also bicycles for rent and a bike path that runs the length of the beach.

 Leblon Beach, located right next to Ipanema Beach, is a favorite of many locals.
 Leblon beach has a nice shopping area along Avenida Ataulfo de Paiva and Rua Dias Ferreira.
 You'll find small boutiques perfect for buying souvenirs, a few bookstores and quaint cafes.
-After some surfing or body boarding on Barra beach grab a great steak at Barra Grill.
-This classic Churrascaria-rodizio style restaurant is great, and prices range from medium to very expensive.
-The Barra da Tijuca neighborhood is home to some of Rio's best shopping malls that include New York City Center, BarraShopping and Citta America, which are all located on Americas Avenue.
+After some surfing or body boarding grab a great steak.

 Keep in mind that the beaches of Rio play a special role in the social lives of many Cariocas; therefore, there is a well defined culture with certain unwritten rules.
 By all means you are free to do as you please -- it's your vacation -- but remember the phrase, "When in Rome"?
 Here are a few things you'll want to keep in mind while at the beach: Dress like you're going to the beach.
 For men that means bathing suites or surf shorts.
 For the ladies that's typically a two piece Brazilian bikini.
 Don't worry about your figure: in Brazil, nobody cares.
 Everybody and their grandmother wears a bikini.
 Not wearing one is like shouting "I'm a gringo" at the top of your lungs.
 Women are strictly forbidden from going topless and can get arrested for doing so.
 Bring a bag or a small backpack to carry your things.
-Never bring a plastic bag with you as a beach bag: it's frowned upon for many reasons.
-Women, bring a sarong to sit on -- a chair is acceptable.
-Men should bring a chair or sit on the sand.
-If you want to look like a Carioca, don't use a towel.
-It's considered very uncool in Rio.
-Buy your food and beverage at the beach.
-You shouldn't bring them with you.
-Not only is this considered good etiquette, but you're also supporting the impoverished beach vendors who stroll up and down the beach all day to support their families.
+Bring a sarong to sit on -- a chair is acceptable.
+It's possible buy your food and beverage at the beach.

 For surfing, head down the beach from Copacabana to Praia do Arpoador.
 The waves are ideal for surfing, but can be challenging.
 Most of the people you'll find on the water will be locals (Cariocas) or professional surfers.
 There's a surf school at Praia do Arpoador that provides lessons to the children of the nearby favelas (shanty-towns).
 If you're not a surfer, Praia do Arpoador is a great spot to watch the locals hit the waves.
 Further away from the city is a beach at Barra da Tijuca that is considered the best surfing in Rio.
 You'll find surfers meeting up at Barraca de Pepê (Pepê's Shack).
 Even though it's further away from where you're likely to stay, the beach can get pretty crowded.